radoslawkrawczyk/ecommerce_exercise/Readme.md

 ## Frontend Installation
 1. `cd frontend/` - Same as above but with the frontend catalog
 2. `yarn install` - Install node_modules
+3. Edit `src/index.js` line 17 to provide the right API URL
-3. `yarn start` - Start the local app on port 3000
+4. `yarn start` - Start the local app on port 3000

 ## REST Route list
 `POST /api/products/add` - Route expecting a `csv` field with a CSV file.
 Sample CSV file is provided